 Getting lost isn’t fun, and Google Maps is here to help you figure out your way.
 As long as you have a web connection, you’ll have access to the local map, street view, live transport information, and local information.
 The turn-by-turn option within the app will work even when you don’t have an internet connection.

 Google Translate is essential if you’re moving to a foreign country that speaks a different language from yours.
 It will help you avoid embarrassment due to your inadequate language skills.
 With Google translate, you get instant camera translation from over 29 languages, and it works perfectly even the letters are too tiny.

 Wiffinity (Android, iOS; Free)

 This app will help you avoid the expensive roaming fees since it serves as a WI-FI identifier.
 You no longer have to incur the roaming fees that will make you even suspect your mobile provider.
 You can also download maps with the app.

 If you’re tired of downloading individual airline or airport apps, then you need this app.
 The FlightAware mobile app will let you track any flight in real-time while receiving important alerts and seeing airport delays if any at the same time.
 Save yourself from the stress and focus on other things.

 Duolingo (Android, iOS; Free)

-If you don’t want to use Google Translate, then you have to learn the other languages, and no any other app offers you a perfect learning platform than Duolingo.
+If you don’t want to use Google Translate, then you have to learn the other languages, and no other app offers you a perfect learning platform than Duolingo.
 It covers over 27 languages and allows you to start with the basic verbs, phrases, and sentences.

 Touchnote (Android, iOS; Free)

-This app represents a perfect blend of the old and new imaging technologies.
+This app represents a perfect blend of old and new imaging technologies.
 It lets you create amazing and personalized postcards using your images, Simply open the app, select the image that you want to use, add some text and an address and your postcard will be ready.